Kingsford-Group/glitter/README.md

 Comments of the form `%line N “file”` are included whenever the file switches.

-Any lines before the first block encountered in a run are output between the command that starts the file (`Start` below) and the command that starts the content (`StartBook` below).
+Any lines before the first block encountered in a run are output between the command that starts the file (`Start` below) and the command that starts the content (`StartBook` below), only replacing `@‘` escapes.
 This means that lines before the first block encountered are added to the LaTeX preamble (assuming you are using LaTeX).

 Unless you give the `-dont-build` option, the output of weave will be run through `pdflatex` (or whatever command is given by the `WeaveCommand` configuration option).